olfa-arfani/labs/4-work-java-git-maven.md

 In order to have the Maven Project  type, you will need to install the Maven Project Plugin.

-https://wiki.jenkins-ci.org/display/JENKINS/Maven+Project+Plugin If you are building a complicated maven project, definitely pick the maven project type here, this is a project template that Jenkins has reserved specifically for Maven-based projects.
+[jenkins maven plugin](https://wiki.jenkins-ci.org/display/JENKINS/Maven+Project+Plugin) If you are building a complicated maven project, definitely pick the maven project type here, this is a project template that Jenkins has reserved specifically for Maven-based projects.

 If you got the below errors while putting the Github URL on Jenkins: